panikinator/CS50X-FP/README.md

 <!--MOTIVATION-->
 ### MOTIVATION
-This Project is meant to help students and teachers.
-As, due to the present scenario students and teachers had suffered a lot because of this pandemic.This application will allow teachers to share notes and to communiate with the students.
+This Project is meant to help students and teachers as the students and teachers have suffered a lot due of this pandemic.This application will allow teachers to share notes and communiate with the students.